-Scenario Example The customer owns a four-unit apartment building.
+Scenario Example Multiple Residences The customer owns a four-unit apartment building.
 She lives in one unit and rents the other three.
 Three quarters of the allowable expense are deducted from the gross rental income.

-The customer rents one bedroom out of her six-bedroom house.
+Rooms for Rent The customer rents one bedroom out of her six- bedroom house.
 One-sixth of the allowable expenses are deducted from the gross rental income.
-The customer rents one acre of the five acres of land she owns.
+Acreage The customer rents one acre of the five acres of land she owns.
 One-fifth of the allowable expenses may be deducted from the gross rental income.

-Term Definition Gross rent less the ordinary and necessary expense paid in the same taxable year.
+Term Definition Net Rental Income Gross rent less the ordinary and necessary expense paid in the same taxable year.
 Ordinary and Necessary Expenses Expenses necessary for the production or collection of rental income.
-In general, these expenses include: Interest on debts; State and local taxes on real and personal property and on motor fuel; General sales taxes; and Expenses of managing or maintaining property.
+In general, these expenses include: • Interest on debts; • State and local taxes on real and personal State and local taxes of real and personal property and on motor fuel; General sales taxes; and Expenses of managing or maintaining property.